 The Coconino National Forest is located in central Arizona and is

 comprised of 1.8 million acres.
-There are twenty-six developed
+There are twenty-five developed

-campgrounds of which seventeen meet our selection criteria.
+campgrounds of which sixteen meet the selection criteria.

 Surrounding Flagstaff, Arizona is the Coconino National Forest.
 This is more than a "backyard" forest.
 The sights found in the Coconino National Forest are known world-wide.
 Anyone who has watched a Hollywood western will recognize the Red Rock country of Oak Creek Canyon and the San Francisco Peaks.
 The Painted Desert is just short drive up the east side of the Forest.
 And Sunset Crater National Monument is a moon-scape in a rainbow colors.
 But the Coconino is more than "just a pretty place."
 Fishing to wind surfing in the Lake Country, trail riding to bird watching in the San Francisco Peaks, hiking and exploring along the Mogollon (MUGGY-ohn) Rim, taking photos to meditating within the Red Rock country, Coconino National Forest has a wide variety of recreational opportunities and equally varied camping locations to enjoy.